bgd-labs/aave-capo/how-to.md

 - write a deployment script
 - add and run tests

+There are situations, when the sync adapter should be used together with the cap adapter.
+Detailed description is in the [separate section](#synchronicity-adapters).

 ## 1. Creating an adapter for LST

 Depending on the asset type and data source, two options are possible: